themiurgo/meetup/README.md

 Meetup
 ======

-An exploratory analysis of Meetup data.
+An exploratory analysis of Meetup data by Antonio Lima.

+License: MIT

 How to...
 ---------